jtonini/mount_helper/README.md

 # Backup Mount Helper

-Tools for users to access their backed-up home directories from franksinatra.
+Tools for users to access their backed-up home directories from a NAS.

 ## Components